-SCADA systems (Supervisory Control And Data Acquisition systems) are used in industrial environments to monitor critical equipment and environmental values.
-SCADA systems can be used to monitor many different kinds of equipment in many different kinds of environments.
-In fact, you're likely to find SCADA technology in public utilities, refining operations, major telecoms, transportation/transit companies, and more.
+SCADA systems (Supervisory Control And Data Acquisition systems) are used in industrial settings to monitor vital gear and environmental values.
+SCADA systems can be used to monitor many different kinds of gear, such as PLCs, RTUs, and Masters in many different kinds of environments.
+In fact, you're likely to find SCADA technology in public utilities, refining actions, major telecoms, transportation/transit companies, and more.

 NOTE: "SCADA systems" is a synonym for "SCADA Solutions".